 This year marks the 20th anniversary of the genocide in Rwanda.
 In 100 days, from April to July 1994, between 500,000 and one million Rwandans, predominantly Tutsis, were massacred when a Hutu extremist–led government launched a plan to wipe out the country’s entire Tutsi minority and any others who opposed their policies.

 The Museum’s Center for the Prevention of Genocide, in partnership with the National Security Archive, is conducting a documentation and oral history project examining turning points in the Rwandan genocide when international action could have made a difference.
-The first turning point is devoted to the so-called “genocide fax” that Lieutenant-General Roméo Dallaire, then commander of UN peacekeeping forces in Rwanda, sent to UN headquarters in New York in January 1994 in an effort to warn his superiors of the genocide to come.
+The Museum is releasing each of these turning points as an “electronic briefing book” containing a selection of annotated documents, photographs, and eyewitness testimony.

-On April 30, the Museum will present Lieutenant-General Roméo Dallaire with our highest honor—the Elie Wiesel Award—at our annual National Tribute Dinner, held in conjunction with Holocaust Days of Remembrance events in Washington, DC.
+On April 30, the Museum will present Lieutenant-General Roméo Dallaire, former commander of UN peacekeeping forces in Rwanda, with the Elie Wiesel Award at our annual National Tribute Dinner, held in conjunction with Holocaust Days of Remembrance events in Washington, DC.
 We will honor General Dallaire for his bravery and moral courage in standing up to his superiors, for saving countless lives, and for trying to protect thousands more.
 Previous winners of the award include Elie Wiesel and Burma’s Aung San Suu Kyi.